IBM/bamoe-canvas-quarkus-accelerator/README.md

 # `<Your project's title>`

-> _This project was auto-generated from the BAMOE Canvas Accelerator `Quarkus (DMN)`, and enables Decisions and Rules.
-It's built on [Quarkus](https://quarkus.io/), the Supersonic Subatomic Java Framework._
+> _This project was auto-generated from the BAMOE Canvas Accelerator `Spring Boot (DMN)`, and enables Decisions and Rules.
+It's built on [Spring Boot](https://spring.io/), the Java-based framework for building standalone production-ready Spring applications.._
 >
 > **NOTE**: Some properties configured in `src/main/resources/application.properties` have to be updated replacing the `<TODO>` placeholder with actual values for your usage.